Frequently Asked Questions

-The Opportunity Through Entrepreneurship Foundation (OTEF) currently maintains its accounts at Wells Fargo Bank.
+The Opportunity Through Entrepreneurship Foundation (OTEF) currently maintains its accounts at Chase Bank, N.A.
 As AZAdvances accounts grow, the OTEF Board of Directors and the AZAdvances Trustees will determine what additional fiduciary services are required to manage the core capital, equity holdings, and distributions.

 AZAdvances Trustees will evaluate applications to determine which programs and projects can deliver the greatest impact.

 The equity generated from AZAdvances mission related investments is held within the AZAdvances Legacy Endowment.
 By reinvesting future returns from AZAdvances’ early stage investments, AZAdvances will grow the base endowment so that the distributions can grow as the endowment grows.
 To maintain an appropriately diversified investment portfolio, the core capital of the AZAdvances Legacy Endowment will be invested in a growth-oriented, diversified portfolio of public and private investments.